 Materials and Methods

+Ethics Statement

+This study has been approved by the Cantonal Committee of Vaud (VD, Switzerland) for ethics in human research (CER-VD) under protocol number PB_2017-00295 (20/15 CCVEM).

 Study design

 The objective of this study was to train two end-users with severe motor impairments following a mutual learning approach so as to control the Brain Runners BCI application and participate in the Cybathlon BCI race.
 Towards this goal the Brain Tweakers have applied the ensemble of BCI machine learning and signal processing methods, control paradigms and mutual learning protocols developed in our lab.
 The competition and logistical constraints have imposed the nature of this study as an uncontrolled (observational) and longitudinal two-case study.